serverless/blog/posts/2019-08-01-serverless-components-beta.md

 The Serverless Framework helped by offering a single, simpler abstraction to deploy multiple use-cases.
 Serverless Components takes this a step further by offering infinite abstractions, for all use-cases.

-For example, here is a Serverless Component that deploys a React Application on AWS S3, AWS Cloudfront with an AWS ACM Certificate and a custom domain — all of which costs around $0.08 per 10TB of data transferred, making it one of the cheapest possible ways to host React Apps.
+For example, here is a Serverless Component that deploys a React Application on AWS S3, AWS Cloudfront with an AWS ACM Certificate and a custom domain.

 ```yaml
 # serverless.yml